 Go to Settings > search for “Near Share” or view from the Action / Notification Tray, there will be a new menu “Near Share” allows you to toggle between on/off.
 When turned on, you will be able to see nearby Windows 10 who also have the same feature turned on.

-To share file with Near Share you need to use the “Share” button throughout Windows 10 to find the near by people.
+To share a file with Near Share you need to use the “Share” button throughout Windows 10 to find the nearby people.
 Above is an example of Near Share with Microsoft Edge.
-You can also use Windows Explore, right click any file > “Share” and find the nearby Windows 10 to share.
-Microsoft did not explicit say that both machines needs to be connected to the same network but I would imagine if they both have WiFi on or already connected to the same network it will make sharing speed much faster.
+You can also use Windows Explorer, right-click any file > “Share” and find the nearby Windows 10 to share.
+Microsoft did not explicitly say that both machines need to be connected to the same network but I would imagine if they both have WiFi on or already connected to the same network it will make sharing speed much faster.
 With Apple’s AirDrop, you have to enable Wifi on the Mac in order for AirDrop to work, same would apply for Windows 10 to use this Near Share feature.
-The Bluetooth were the initial handshake to establish a connection between the two PC, for actual file transfer they were actually communicated via WiFi instead of Bluetooth protocol alone.
+The Bluetooth was the initial handshake to establish a connection between the two PC, for actual file transfer they were actually communicated via WiFi instead of Bluetooth protocol alone.

 For more new features that were introduced in build 17035 check out Microsoft’s official blog below.